Strangles: A Contagious Equine Disease

 · Monitoring the horse’s body temperature

-· Contacting your veterinarian to describe the signs being shown by the horse, and get their advice on further management of the horse’s illness including treatment options
+· Contacting your veterinarian to describe the signs being shown by the horse, and get their advice on further management of the horse’s illness including diagnostic testing and treatment options

 · Apply hot compresses to abscesses to promote rupture and drainage

-Finally, if complications arisesuch as purpura, internal abscesses or muscle problems, the best course of action is to contact your veterinarian for assistance.
+Finally, if complications arise such as purpura (a severe vasculitis resulting in swelling in legs and ventral abdomen as well has hives), internal abscesses or muscle problems, the best course of action is to contact your veterinarian for assistance.

 Is there a vaccine against strangles?

 Yes, there are several different vaccines and they can be used to help protect horses from strangles.
-However, they do not fully protect every horse.
-Discuss vaccination as an option with your veterinarian to determine if the benefits of vaccination outweigh the risks and cost.
+However, they do not fully protect every horse from infection.
+Discuss vaccination options with your veterinarian to determine if the benefits of vaccination outweigh the risks and cost.

 How can I minimize the risk of strangles at my facility?